Kyoko Omori’s research focuses on 20th-century literary and popular culture, with an emphasis on mass media.

 Ephemera: the Material Substrate of Benshi Culture

-Please follow the link to visit the Comparative Japanese Film Archive.
+Please follow the link to visit the Benshi: Silent Film Narrators in Japan.

 Synchronized Audio and Films